Ajirola/-CAESARIAN-SECTION-PREDICTION-USING-LOGISTIC-REGRESSION/README.md

 Majority of patients were in their late 20s to early 30s, common childbearing age group.
 The dataset provides a good age range for modeling.

 ## 📊 Statistical Insights and Data Visualization
+In this section, we explore the relationship between patient characteristics and Caesarean section outcomes through several visualizations.

 ### 📊 Target Distribution
 ![Screenshot](Screenshot_20250728-190206.jpg)